-In this article, we first propose a model for describing how the conventional Josephson junction properties would be modified by the existence of MBS in the S-TI-S device.
+In this article, we first propose a model for describing how the conventional Josephson junction properties would be modified by the existence of MBS in the S-TI-S junction.
 The main assumption is that the MBS add a supercurrent contribution to the usual uniform Cooper pair tunneling across the lateral barrier.
-The primary predictions of this model are: (1) the lifting of odd-numbered nodes in the critical current vs. magnetic field diffraction patterns, yielding an odd-even dependence, and (2) the onset of increased supercurrent in the S-TI-S device diffraction pattern at applied magnetic fields in which Josephson vortices and the MBS bound to them are expected to enter the junction.
-We then describe the geometry and fabrication details for our S-TI-S devices that use Nb for the superconducting electrodes and Bi$_2$Se$_3$ as the topological insulator barrier, and present data characterizing the exponential dependence of the critical current on the barrier gap size that we use as a guide for fabricating junctions.
-We will then present the main result of the paper: a compilation of measurements of the Josephson diffraction patterns of S-TI-S devices and an analysis of to what extent these exhibit the expected features of the model.
-We follow this with a discussion of several other phenomena that may be capable of producing node-lifting in the diffraction patterns, in particular, critical current variations along the lateral barrier and transitions between parity states of the MBS.
+The primary predictions of this model are: (1) the lifting of odd-numbered nodes in the critical current vs. magnetic field diffraction patterns, yielding an odd-even dependence, and (2) the onset of increased supercurrent in the S-TI-S junction diffraction pattern in applied magnetic fields at which Josephson vortices and the MBS bound to them are expected to enter the junction.
+We then describe the geometry and fabrication details for our S-TI-S junctions that use Nb for the superconducting electrodes and Bi$_2$Se$_3$ as the topological insulator barrier, and present data characterizing the exponential dependence of the critical current on the barrier gap size that we use as a guide for fabricating junctions.
+We will then present the main result of the paper: a compilation of measurements of the Josephson diffraction patterns of S-TI-S junctions and an analysis of to what extent these exhibit the expected features of the model.
+We follow this with a discussion of several other phenomena that may be capable of producing and/or modifying the node-lifting in the diffraction patterns, in particular, critical current variations along the lateral barrier and transitions between parity states of the MBS.
 In the case of critical current disorder, we present extensive modeling which shows that although such variations certainly occur in real devices, they are not capable, by themselves, of explaining our observations.
-Finally, we look closely at deviations from the even-odd variation of the node-lifting and show how they may be produced by the expected parity fluctuations of MBS from quasiparticle interactions.
-We conclude by outlining a series of experiments, some already in progress, that are suggested by our picture and should in principle be able to further verify or challenge our model.
+Finally, we look closely at deviations from the odd-even variation of the node-lifting and show how they may be produced by the expected parity fluctuations of MBS from quasiparticle interactions.
+We conclude by outlining further experiments, some already in progress, that are suggested by our picture and which should in principle be able to further verify or challenge our model.